goto-ru/paulgraham-college/translation.rst

 What should you do in college to become a `good hacker <http://www.paulgraham.com/gh.html>`__?
 There are two main things you can do: become very good at programming, and learn a lot about specific, cool problems.
 These turn out to be equivalent, because each drives you to do the other.

 The way to be good at programming is to work (a) a lot (b) on hard problems.
-And the way to make yourself work on hard problems is to work on some very engaging project.
+And the way to mаke yourself work on hard problems is to work on some very engaging project.

 Odds are this project won't be a class assignment.
 My friend Robert learned a lot by writing network software when he was an undergrad.
 One of his projects was to connect Harvard to the Arpanet; it had been one of the original nodes, but by 1984 the connection had died.
 [1]_ Not only was this work not for a class, but because he spent all his time on it and neglected his studies, he was kicked out of school for a year.
 [2]_ It all evened out in the end, and now he's a professor at MIT.
 But you'll probably be happier if you don't go to that extreme; it caused him a lot of worry at the time.